telerik/kendo-ui-core/docs-aspnet-mvc/helpers/datepicker/overview.md

 ### Existing Instances

-To reference an existing Kendo UI DatePicker instance, use the [`jQuery.data()`](http://api.jquery.com/jQuery.data/) configuration option.
-Once a reference is established, use the [DatePicker API](../../../kendo-ui/api/javascript/ui/datepicker#methods) to control its behavior.
+To reference an existing Kendo UI DatePicker instance, use the [`jQuery.data()`](http://api.jquery.com/jQuery.data/) method and use the [DatePicker API](../../../kendo-ui/api/javascript/ui/datepicker#methods) to control its behavior.

 ###### Example

-        //Put this after your Kendo UIDatePicker for ASP.NET MVC declaration.
+        // Put this after your Kendo UIDatePicker for ASP.NET MVC declaration.
         <script>
         $(function() {
-        //Notice that the Name() of the DatePicker is used to get its client-side instance. var datepicker = $("#datepicker").data("kendoDatePicker");
+            // Notice that the Name() of the DatePicker is used to get its client-side instance. var datepicker = $("#datepicker").data("kendoDatePicker");
         });
         </script>